 This scholarship was established in 2000 to honor the memory of the great-grandson of the founder of Marion Military Institute, James Thomas Murfee.
-Dr. James Thomas Murfee III, affectionately known as "Tommy," served as Academic Dean, an instructor of math, and Director of Athletics.
-The scholarship is awarded to a student who demonstrates good moral character and who participates in athletics.
+Dr. James Thomas Murfee III, affectionately known as "Tommy," served as Academic Dean, math instructor, and Director of Athletics.
+The scholarship is awarded to a student who demonstrates good moral character and participates in athletics.